prakriti33/Movie_Data_Analysis/README.md

 ##  Files Included

-- `movies_dataset.csv`: Original raw movie dataset.
+-
-- `final_dataset.csv`: Cleaned and processed dataset used for analysis.
+- final_dataset.csv : Cleaned and processed dataset used for analysis.
-- `movie_analysis.ipynb`: Jupyter Notebook containing step-by-step data analysis and visualizations.
+- movie_analysis.ipynb : Jupyter Notebook containing step-by-step data analysis and visualizations.

 ## 🔧 Technologies Used